 (physical volumes) that are grouped together to form the logical storage media (virtual volume).
-The stripe length equals the virtual volume block size multiplied by the number of physical volumes in the stripe group (that is, stripe width).
+The stripe length equals the virtual volume block size multiplied by stripe width The number of physical volumes grouped together to represent a virtual volume.

-The number of physical volumes grouped together to represent a virtual volume. stripe width components requiring monitoring or control.
-It also communicates with the SSM Manager graphical user interface (hpssgui) and command line interface (hpssadm).
+System The Storage System Management (SSM) server.
+It communicates with all other HPSS Manager components requiring monitoring or control.
+It also communicates with the SSM graphical user interface (hpssgui) and command line interface (hpssadm).